Communications Arts High School: Publications

 The school's focus on communications pursuits fosters many student produced publications.
 These include weekly video announcements and an annual recruitment video, produced by the Advanced Video Technology class.
 The school produces its own yearbook as well, under the title Unity.
 Students also publish a Spanish language campus e-paper under the title La Communidad.

+Incidents

+Bats

+In early 2019, Mexican free-tailed bats infested the building.
+All classes were held in Taft until they were removed by animal control.
+One expert was bitten during the operation.
+Students during that time suggested changing their mascot to the "Comm Bats".